-California Long Term Energy Efficiency The Partnership's Approach to Achieving

-Strategic Plan (Strategic Plan) Strategy Strategic Plan Goal

-1.1: Develop, adopt and implement model

-building energy codes (and/or other green

-codes) more stringent than Title 24's

-requirements, on both a mandatory and

-voluntary basis; adopt one or two additional

-tiers of increasing stringency.

-1.2: Establish expedited permitting and

-entitlement approval processes, fee structures

-and other incentives for green buildings and

-other above-code developments.

-1.3: Develop, adopt and implement model

-point-of-sale and other point-of transactions

-relying on building ratings.

-1.4: Create assessment districts or other

-mechanisms so property owners can fund

-energy efficiency through city bonds and pay

-off on property taxes; develop other energy

-efficiency financing tools.

-1.5: Develop broad education program and

-peer-to-peer support to local governments to

-adopt and implement model reach codes.

-1.6: Link emission reductions from reach codes

-and programs to CARB's AB 32 program.

-2.2: Dramatically improve compliance with

-and enforcement of Title 24 building code, and

-of HVAC permitting and inspection

-requirements (including focus on peak load

-reductions in inland areas)

-2.3: Local inspectors and contractors hired by

-local governments shall meet the requirements
+California Long Term Energy Efficiency Strategic Plan (Strategic Plan) Strategy Program Approach to Achieving Strategic Plan Goal 1-2: Establish expedited permitting and entitlement approval processes, fee structures and other incentives for green buildings and other above-code developments.
+Partnership is interested in working with a limited number of cities to work on this that have identified this as a strategy in their EAPs 1-3: Develop, adopt and implement model point-of-sale and other point-of transactions relying on building ratings.
+We are interested in working with a limited number of cities to work on this (cities that already have point of sale inspections) 1-4: Create assessment districts or other mechanisms so property owners can fund EE through city bonds and pay off on property taxes; develop other EE financing tools.
+1-5: Develop broad education program and peer-to-peer support to local governments to adopt and implement model reach codes We continue to do this through the Energy Working Group.
+1-6:Link emission reductions from "reach" codes and programs to CARB's AB 32 program